 A Level Assessment % A Level Performing Non-examined assessment: externally assessed A public performance of one or more pieces, 8 minutes in total.
 30% Composing Non-examined assessment: externally assessed Total of two compositions One composition must be to a set brief, or a free composition.
-4 minutes (40 marks) One composition from a set brief assessing compositional technique (20 marks) 30% AppraisingYou will study music from six areas of study: film music, pop and jazz, fusions, vocal music, instrumental music, and 20th Century new directions.2 hours 10 minutesYou will study music from six areas of study: film music, pop and jazz, fusions, vocal music, instrumental music, and 20th Century new directions.
+4 minutes (40 marks) One composition from a set brief assessing compositional technique (20 marks) 30% Appraising Written examination: 2 hours 10 minutes You will study music from six areas of study: film music, pop and jazz, fusions, vocal music, instrumental music, and 20th Century new directions.
 40%